Resources for English Learners

 We’re looking at Strathearn’s snowmen (and women) and discussing ‘why everyone is beautiful’.

-For English learners, there’s a practice English for creatives exercise at the end!
+- For L2 English users, there’s a practice English exercise at the end,

 How Impulsive are You?